PureStorage-OpenConnect/purestorage-puppet/README.md

 in a custom fact passed to the client.
 The connection string must be supplied as a URL.
 See the example manifests (complete_create.pp) for details.

-In the case of Puppet Agent, connections to the PureStorage array will be initiated from every machine which utilizes the PureStorage puppet module this way.
+In the case of Puppet Agent, connections to the Pure Storage array will be initiated from every machine which utilizes the Pure Storage puppet module this way.
 This may be of security concern for some folks.

 Command: "puppet agent -t"